vippsas/vipps-login-api/vipps-login-api.md

 Users can create a new account through sharing high-quality data from the user’s Vipps profile.
 Available information includes name, email, addresses, phone number, and birth date.
 [Norwegian national identity number](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api-faq.md#who-can-get-access-to-nin-and-how) and [account numbers](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api-faq.md#who-can-get-access-to-account-numbers-and-how) are also available to some merchants.
 The identity of all Vipps users is verified using BankID, Norway’s leading electronic ID, so rest assured that these are real people with correct name and information.

-There are **Vipps login plugins** available for several platforms.
+There are **Vipps Login plugins** available for several platforms.
 You find the complete list on our [plugins page](https://github.com/vippsas/vipps-plugins).
 If a plugin is not available, the easiest - and **strongly recommended - way to integrate with the service is to use a well renowned OAuth2.0/OpenID Connect Library for your programming language**.
 Vipps does not recommend a specific library, but the list of [OIDC Relying Party libraries](https://openid.net/developers/certified/) certified by the OpenID Foundation is a good starting point.

-The Vipps login API authenticates the user in the web browser.
-The Vipps login API should only be run in the browser window using redirects (iFrame is not supported and new window is not recommended).
+The Vipps Login API authenticates the user in the web browser.
+The Vipps Login API should only be run in the browser window using redirects (iFrame is not supported and new window is not recommended).
-The Client initiated backchannel authentication flows (CIBA) (TODO: Add link) have been developed to support use-cases where it is the merchant/merchant's systems that trigger the authentication/registration and thus login cannot be done in the user's browser.
+The [Client initiated backchannel authentication flows (CIBA)](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api.md#client-initiated-backchannel-authentication-flows-ciba---special-cases-where-login-does-not-start-in-browser-or-app) have been developed to support use-cases where it is the merchant/merchant's systems that trigger the authentication/registration and thus login cannot be done in the user's browser.

 See our [developer section](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md#vipps-test-apps) for information about our test environment, test apps and test users.